asinha25/Barebones_HTTP_1.1_Client/README.md

-# Programming Assignment 1: A Barebones HTTP/1.1 Client
+# Programming Assignment: A Barebones HTTP/1.1 Client

 In this programming exercise, you will create a barebones web client.
 While python includes a basic http client module `http.client`, this assignment will